Skip to main content

 Branch and merge

 List branches.
-The current branch shows with a *
+The current branch is marked with a *

 git branch